 When you apply, let us know how much time you need to finish your project and why you need the extra time.
 You'll also need to include evidence that your development started within the time frames listed above.

-If you are unable to apply online you can submit a completed Extension of Time Application form (PDF 217Kb), along with the required supporting documents and fees to, Council by mail or in person.
+If you are unable to apply online you can complete a Extension of Time Application form (PDF 217Kb).
+You can submit the filled form, the required supporting documents and fees to us by mail (Locked Bag 10, Moreland 3058) or at one of our Customer Service Centres.

 We will let you know if your application has been approved.